oracle/terraform-provider-oci/website/docs/r/budget_budget.html.markdown

 * `reset_period` - (Required) (Updatable) The reset period for the budget.
 * `target_compartment_id` - (Optional) This is DEPRECTAED.
 Set the target compartment id in targets instead.
 * `target_type` - (Optional) The type of target on which the budget is applied.
 * `targets` - (Optional) The list of targets on which the budget is applied.
 If targetType is "COMPARTMENT", targets contains list of compartment OCIDs.
-If targetType is "TAG", targets contains list of tag identifiers in the form of "{tagNamespace}.{tagKey}.{tagValue}".
+If targetType is "TAG", targets contains list of cost tracking tag identifiers in the form of "{tagNamespace}.{tagKey}.{tagValue}".
 Curerntly, the array should contain EXACT ONE item.

 ** IMPORTANT **